 - Use the technology you’ve been working with over the course of the module to

 Work within constraints to deliver a unique product for your audience which helps them in some way.
 Your project must utilize your assigned API and technology, and must be built for your assigned audience.

 - Your applications should have the following core functionality:

 - Display the data from the API in a way that applies directly to your audience

 - Ability for users to store/manipulate the data displayed in the application, such as favoriting or adding to a list

-By noon of day 1, send your instructional project manager the plans for you API, specific audience, and a general overview of what the application will do.
+By 2PM of day 1, send your instructional project manager the plans for you API, specific audience, and a general overview of what the application will do.
 Have a backup API/audience ready just in case.